-Architecture For Landmark Nationwide Opioid Settlement Unveiled
+Architecture For Possible Nationwide Opioid Settlement Unveiled

 "There has got to be a comprehensive approach to addressing the national epidemic, and this is a step toward that," said Joe Rice, co-lead council for attorneys who filed the motion, representing hundreds of the communities suing Big Pharma.

-He said the framework, which attorneys plan to file in federal court in Ohio and still needs approval by the court, would funnel money to more than 24,000 communities across the U.S. to help them fight the opioid crisis.
-It would also offer companies a resolution to the tsunami of litigation.
+He said the framework, which attorneys filed in federal court in Ohio and still needs approval by the court, could help more than 24,000 communities across the U.S. fight the opioid crisis.
+None of the defendant companies, which are facing a tsunami of litigation stemming from the epidemic, have signed off on the framework yet.

 "The defendants don't have a sense of how they get closure, how can they put this issue behind them," Rice said.
 "So they have asked us for a roadmap."

 In all, more than 1,800 lawsuits have been filed so far against drugmakers such as Johnson & Johnson, distributors like McKesson and street-corner pharmacies including CVS and Walmart.
+(Note: Walmart is one of NPR's financial supporters.)

 Plaintiffs claim the companies earned billions in profit by aggressively marketing and selling prescription opioids.

+Richard Ausness, a professor at the University of Kentucky who follows opioid litigation, says unless some kind of structure like this is created, companies could settle for billions of dollars with one group of towns and cities but still face other lawsuits.

 Overdoses tied to prescription pain pills have killed more than 200,000 Americans, according to the Centers for Disease Control and Prevention, and cost taxpayers billions of dollars.